It may be happening right now. If so, check back here after reading these bible verses for dealing with anxiety.

 Unfortunately, he was pursued and threatened relentlessly by Saul for many years afterward.
 Saul wanted to kill David so he wouldn’t take his place as king — note: more fear.

 We read about David’s struggles with anxiety all over the book of Psalms.
-For example:

 Be merciful to me, O God, for men hotly pursue me;

 My slanderers pursue me all day long;

 many are attacking me in their pride.

 When I am afraid,

 In God, whose word I praise,

 in God I trust; I will not be afraid.

 When dealing with anxiety, David turned his focus to God.
 He asked God to protect him and comfort him.
 If God is in control and He is all-powerful, how could anything or anyone else be in control?